Main | Training | Microcycles | Nutrition | Supplements | Meal Replacements | Start Program

 I've given you a big laundry list of supplements to take.
 Some guys prefer to buy supplements individually, then mix them on their own.
 If that seems like too much for you, there are a lot of other options.
-Most pre-workout supplements actually combine creatine, beta-alanine, BCAAs ... some even provide betaine.
-If you can find a supplement like that, such as Pre JYM, that has those ingredients in (or close to) the dosages I recommend, then by all means, use that option.
+Most pre-workout supplements actually combine creatine, beta-alanine, BCAAs, and betaine.
+If you can find a supplement like that, such as Pre JYM, that has my recommended ingredients in the right amounts, then by all means, use that option.
 The same can be said for post-workout blends like Post JYM.

-For many beginners, this may seem like a lot of supplements to take, but trust me -- I've given you a solid foundation of what to take to see great results from the Shortcut to Size program.
+For many beginners, this may seem like a lot of supplements to take, but trust me—I've given you a solid foundation of what to take to see great results from the Shortcut to Size program.
 These supplements can't replace your nutrition and hard work, but they can augment your results.

 Eager to start lifting?
 Be sure to watch all the other episodes before starting the trainer!
 If you've checked out the other overview pages already, then let's hit the gym.